aspiringsecurity/EthTransport/README.md

 Chainlink Functions: We are learning to utilize Chainlink Functions in Transport Monitor at https://github.com/aspiringsecurity/EthTransport/tree/main/roadincidentmanagement

-d.
+e.
 Lit : We are using Lit protocol to automate signing, reading, and writing road incident metadata (snapshots) and alarm viewer data to web3 decentralized networks (Ethereum and IPFS).

 - Lit Access Control: Lit Protocol Oauth to Enable faster login for 5 different personas.
 The 5 different personas: Citizen, Police officer, dispatcher, admin, government roles can easily be authenticated and logged in so that they can use their Ethereum address.
 Please visit: https://github.com/aspiringsecurity/EthTransport/tree/main/incidentandalarmstorage/Lit-Access-Control-Google-OAuth